-The Bond Bank has designated the Bonds as Local Investment Bonds.
-This designation is intended to reflect the local impact of the projects that are capitalized by the Bonds.
+The Bond Bank has designated the 2021 Series 3 Bonds as Local Investment Bonds.
+This designation is intended to reflect the local impact of the projects that are capitalized by the 2021 Series 3 Bonds.
 Moreover, the designation is also intended to alert individual investors to the reduced barriers to investing in Vermont's local communities through the \$1,000 denominations of the Bonds.

-The Bond Bank has a history of financing projects similar to those capitalized by the Bonds while providing access to capital for communities throughout Vermont.
+The Bond Bank has a history of financing projects similar to those capitalized by the 2021 Series 3 Bonds while providing access to capital for communities throughout Vermont.

 The Bond Bank administers a best efforts program to quantify the impact of the Bond Bank's activities and intends to summarize impacts through the Bond Bank's annual report.
 While the Bond Bank is not required to disclose impacts, it expects to do so on a voluntary basis as data is available.
-The Bonds are the fifth series of Local Investment Bonds issued by the Bond Bank.

-Estimated impacts for projects anticipated to be funded by the Bonds include:
+Estimated impacts for projects anticipated to be financed with the 2021 Series 3 Bonds include: